data-integrations/wrangler/docs/exclusion-and-aliasing.md

 list.
 So, in short, the capability to restrict and un-restrict some directives has be easily configurable.

-The second common use-case we have seen is that an organization is accustomed to a organizational jargon and it's hard to adapt, it's not impossible, it just hard.
+A second common use-case we have seen is that an organization is accustomed to a organizational jargon and it is hard to adapt - not impossible - it is just hard.

 In order to support these kind of usage, Data Prep has added the